Just Eat Logo

 Just Eat Logo 2016-2020

 The changes made in 2016 simplified the logo.
 Management approved a version with italic text in a sleek, thin sans serif typeface.
-The background and letter colors were reversed, so the emblem looked like red text on a crisp white backing.
+The background and letter colors were reversed, so the emblem looked like red text on a crisp white background.

 2020 – today